Difference Between Merger and Amalgamation

 Amalgamations happen less frequently but have still created large, powerful companies.
 For example, the world's largest steel company, Arecelor, was created through an amalgamation.

 If you need help with the difference between a merger and amalgamation, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.